CiscoDevNet/thousandeyes-cli/README.md

 **Important Notes:**

 - After setting the environment variable, you may need to restart your terminal (macOS/Linux) or command prompt (Windows) for the changes to take effect.
-- For the changes to be recognized by applications that were running before setting the variable, you may need to restart those applications.
 - Environment variables set in this way will persist across system reboots, ensuring your Bearer Authentication Token is always readily available for your sessions.

 ## Important Disclaimer